 After a trip to Samoa last year, a friend contacted us about seeing a depiction of the Chiefly Arms of Carruthers.
 The crest was portrayed with a cherub crest and with chevrons, being wrongly depicted, rather than engrailed chevrons.
-The Cherub has also been depicted wrongly as a serephim by some heraldic artists and in fact it has been suggested, was used by the head of some branches of Carruthers on their own arms in the past.
+The cherub has also been depicted wrongly as a seraphim by some heraldic artists and was used by the head of some branches of Carruthers on their own arms in the past.

-These arms appeared in a shop, which had been founded by Irving Hetherington Carruthers, the son of Richard Irving (Hetherington) Carruthers, a solicitor, who in the past had worked as a lawyer with the writer; Robert Louis Stevenson.
-Stevenson lived out his latter years in Samoa in 1890 and died there in 1894.
+These arms appeared in a shop, which had been founded by Irving Hetherington Carruthers, the son of Richard Irving (Hetherington) Carruthers, a solicitor, who in the past had worked as a lawyer with the writer Robert Louis Stevenson.
+Stevenson lived out his latter years in Samoa and died there in 1894.
 Richard himself was born in Singleton, New South Wales from Scottish parents, both born in Dumfriesshire, who had emigrated to Australia.
-He moved from Melbourne, Australia to the islands, where he continued to practice law, Richard Irving Carruthers, died in Apia Samoa in 1909, leaving six children.
+He moved from Melbourne, Australia to the islands, where he continued to practice law.
+Richard Irving Carruthers died in Apia Samoa in 1909, leaving six children.

 Richard, his son Irving and therefore their family, can trace their ancestry back to the 1600’s through the maternal line and that of William Carruthers 1st of Denbie in 1669.
 William was the second son of John Carruthers, 8th of Holmains and brother to John the 9th of Holmains.
-Over Denbie, originally belonged to Carruthers of Holmains who gained the lands in 1510, but it was owned for a period by George Carruthers of Over Denbie and his family until 1669 when it was attained again by Holmains.
+Over Denbie originally belonged to Carruthers of Holmains, who gained the lands in 1510, but it was owned for a period by George Carruthers of Over Denbie and his family.
+It was attained again by Holmains in 1669.
 George was the 2nd son to of John 7th of Holmains and brother to John Carruthers, 8th of Holmains.

 Irving Hetherington Carruthers (27 October 1888 – 5 July 1974) was a Western Samoan businessman and politician.

-Irving Carruthers married Anne Jennings from Swains Island, an atoll in the Tokelau chain, which was previously known as the Union Islands and had five children.
-Anne sadly died in the early 1900s and Carruthers later married Vaopunimatagi Seumanautafa, a Samoan in 1919.
+Irving Carruthers married Anne Jennings from Swains Island, an atoll in the Tokelau chain, which was previously known as the Union Islands.
+They had five children. but Anne sadly died in the early 1900s and Carruthers later married Vaopunimatagi Seumanautafa, a Samoan, in 1919.
 After his second wife died, he married Moe in 1934, with whom he had three children.
 In 1929 he established I.H.
 Carruthers, a cocoa and copra (the dried meat or kernel of the Coconut) merchant company.
-The Samoan translation of the company’s founder “Irving”, took hold and he became known as Evani Carruthers (Elei pronounced eh – lay is a traditional form of hand block printing in Samoa, which also lent itself to the future name of the company).
+The Samoan translation of the company’s founder “Irving” took hold and he became known as Evani Carruthers (Elei pronounced eh – lay is a traditional form of hand block printing in Samoa, which also lent itself to the future name of the company).

 During his political career, Carruthers contested the 1932 elections to the Legislative Assembly of Samoa, the Samoan Parliament, with the support of the Chamber of Commerce and the Planters’ Association.
 He was elected alongside his brother-in-law Alan Cobcroft and re-elected in 1935, but did not stand in the 1938 elections.

-Over the years I.H.Carruthers has adopted “Eveni Carruthers” as its main store brand and it has become one of the leading retailers of fabrics, uniforms, sporting goods and Polynesian inspired apparel.
-The blending of Polynesian and Samoan motifs under the following brands which are inspired by the expanded family history of the Carruthers family in Samoa.
+Over the years I.H.Carruthers has adopted “Eveni Carruthers” as its main store brand.
+It has become one of the leading retailers of fabrics, uniforms, sporting goods and Polynesian-inspired apparel.
+The blending of Polynesian and Samoan motifs is inspired by the expanded family history of the Carruthers family in Samoa.

-However, the company; Eveni Carruthers, the trading name of I.H.Carruthers Ltd, which had been trading for at least 90 years in Samoa, has obviously and successfully stood the test of time as a family company.
+Eveni Carruthers, the trading name of I.H.Carruthers Ltd, trading for at least 90 years in Samoa, stood the test of time as a family company.
 The current management team is led by the fourth generation of the founder, Irving ” Eveni” Carruthers of Vailima.
 The I.H.Carruthers trading empire was set up by integrating a network of trading stations throughout Samoa which were serviced by inter-island schooners.

-The legacy built by Irving saw, during the 1950s and up to the early 1970s practically a trading station in every village in Upolu, Manono and Savaii when the company was one of the main merchants trading in cocoa and copra for export.
-Since the 1950’s, The company has always maintained a close connection with the village communities and fully supported their social and cultural activities.
+The legacy built by Irving saw, during the 1950s and up to the early 1970s, a trading station in almost every village in Upolu, Manono and Savaii.
+During this time, the company was one of the main merchants trading in cocoa and copra for export.
+Since the 1950’s, the company has always maintained a close connection with the village communities and fully supported their social and cultural activities.

 The company has diversified in its success and is represented by:

-* EveniPacific is the brand for their largest range of Elei Apparel for Men, Ladies and Kids.
+* EveniPacific – the brand for their largest range of Elei Apparel for Men, Ladies and Kids.

-* KokoPacific: Their Island Lifestyle brand was developed for traditionally inspired resortwear for our guests and holiday makers who want to dress like the locals.
+* KokoPacific – the Island Lifestyle brand was developed for traditionally-inspired resort-wear for guests and holiday makers who want to dress like the locals

-*EveniSport: Carries, as well as their own brands, a full range of branded apparel, footwear, equipment and supplements.
+*EveniSport – carries a full range of branded apparel, footwear, equipment and supplements.
 Exclusive and Authorized distributors for the 4 major brands – Nike, Puma, Adidas and Under Armour.
-EveniSport are stockists of many sports and health care brands.
+EveniSport are stockists of many sports and health care brands

 The Ghost Story

-In an article to the editor Willam Thomas Stead who had a propensity for such subjects and published in the Reviews of Reviews; London Vol 35, Iss.
-207, (Mar 1907) pg.
+In an article to the editor Willam Thomas Stead, published in the Reviews of Reviews, London Vol 35, Issue 207 (Mar 1907) pg.
 289-290, the following correspondence appeared.